hphelion/documentation/devplatform/workbook/messaging/messaging.java.md

 	- Both of the **Rabbit** and **Rabbit3** check boxes should be checked.
 If they are not, check them.
 	- Click **Save**.

-**NOTE:** If an application needs increased message throughput and/or increased availability beyond the single instance, unmanaged RabbitMQ service provided by ALS, please follow these instructions to [create and manage a RabbitMQ cluster](/helion/devplatform/messageservice/) in the Messaging Service, and link that instance to your ALS cluster follow these instructions to [use the Messaging Service with your application](/helion/devplatform/msgaas/als).
+**NOTE:** If an application needs increased message throughput and/or increased availability beyond the single instance, unmanaged RabbitMQ service provided by ALS, please follow these instructions to [create and manage a RabbitMQ cluster](/helion/devplatform/messageservice/) in the Messaging Service, and link that instance to your ALS cluster; follow these instructions to [use the Messaging Service with your application](/helion/devplatform/msgaas/als).

 ###JDK
 You must have the Java Development Kit (JDK) installed before you can install the other prerequisites.